Space Man

-"Space Man" is a song by the British singer and songwriter Sam Ryder, released as a single on 22 February 2022 through Parlophone Records.
+"Space Man" is a song by British singer-songwriter Sam Ryder, released as a single on 22 February 2022 through Parlophone Records.
 It represented the United Kingdom at the Eurovision Song Contest 2022 in Turin, Italy, after being internally selected through TaP Music and the BBC, the British broadcaster for the Eurovision Song Contest.
-It was co-written by Ryder alongside Grammy-winning singer-songwriter Amy Wadge and Max Wolfgang in London, amid the COVID-19 pandemic, a year before it was chosen as the UK entry for Eurovision.
-The song is featured on Ryder's debut album There's Nothing but Space, Man!, which was released on 9 December 2022.
+Co-written by Ryder, Amy Wadge and Max Wolfgang, it appears on Ryder's debut studio album There's Nothing but Space, Man!, which was released on 9 December 2022.

-"Space Man" was met with positive reviews from critics, with praise for Ryder's vocals, positive attitude and desire to change how the British public and press view the Eurovision Song Contest.
-The song was recorded at Cube Recording Studios in Cornwall England.
-Described as an uplifting pop track with comparisons made to Elton John, it became one of the favourites to win the contest.
+"Space Man" received positive reviews from critics, who praised Ryder's vocals, and they additionally commended his positive attitude and desire to see change how the British public and press view the Eurovision Song Contest.
+Described as an uplifting pop track, it became a fan favourite to win the contest.
 Ryder embarked on a promotional tour for the song, including giving televised performances at Capital's Summertime Ball and at the Platinum Party at the Palace.

 At the contest in Italy, Ryder finished in second place with 466 points, becoming the highest scoring UK Eurovision entrant and winning the jury vote with 283 points, and scoring the third highest jury votes by a contestant.
-He scored the UK their best result since 1998 and its first top three result since 2002.
+He gave the UK their best result since 1998 and its first top three result since 2002.
 "Space Man" peaked at number two on the UK Singles Chart, becoming the highest-charting UK Eurovision entry since Gina G's "Ooh Aah...
 Just a Little Bit" in 1996.
-It has been certified gold by the British Phonographic Industry (BPI).
+It has been certified Platinum by the British Phonographic Industry (BPI).